Bobby Z.

-Robert B. Rivkin (born January 9, 1956), aka Bobby Z., is an American musician and record producer, best known as being the drummer for Prince's backing band The Revolution from 1978 to 1986.
+Robert B. Rivkin (born January 9, 1956), also known by the stage name Bobby Z., is an American musician and record producer, best known as being the drummer for Prince's backing band The Revolution from 1978 to 1986.

 Life and career

 Early life

 Rivkin began his musical career at the age of six, playing several instruments before settling on the drums.
 In junior high school, he formed a small touring band in the Minneapolis area which included future Chicago Bears football coach Marc Trestman on rhythm guitar.

 Career with Prince

 Rivkin met Prince in the late 1970s as Prince was forming his first band for touring.
 He started running errands for Prince while working for Owen Husney, who is credited with discovering Prince.
 Rivkin's stage name, Bobby Z., was derived from the nickname his grandmother used to call him, "Butzie".

 Prince was adamant about having a white drummer in an effort to have a racially diverse band, so Husney implored Prince to audition Rivkin.
 Rivkin replaced Dale Alexander during the 94East band sessions, prior to Prince moving into his own "For You" album sessions.
 Alexander later became the drummer for Prince's protege group Madhouse in 1987.
 Rivkin was acknowledged in Prince's self-titled album as being a "heaven-sent" helper alongside Andre Cymone.
 By the time the 1999 album was released, Prince was relying more and more on electronic drums and Rivkin had to adapt his style to operate these in concert as well as the studio, starting with Controversy.
 He contributed to Purple Rain, Around the World in a Day, Parade and Sign o' the Times.
 When The Revolution disbanded in 1986 after the Parade Tour, Prince selected Sheila E, the daughter of veteran Bay Area drummer and percussionist Pete Escovedo, for his new band.